basespace/type-unit/README.md

 **TypeUnit** enables you to write TypeScript tests in the style of <a href="https://xunit.github.io/">xUnit</a>.
 It's a simple library that sprinkles syntactic sugar atop your test framework of choice.
 TypeUnit works by way of plugins, which provide the functionality for actually running the test suite.
-An example is `type-unit-mocha`.
+An example is `type-unit-mocha`: https://github.com/aroberts-illumina/type-unit-mocha.

+See examples of how to use TypeUnit at: https://github.com/aroberts-illumina/type-unit-demos

 ### Changelog